DeepanNarayanaMoorthy/Curr-nd-Calc/README.md

 ./curr-nd-calc -fin=234,loanfromfriend,+
 ```

- :black_circle: ### For calculating profit or loss and see budget info
+### For calculating profit or loss and see budget info

 ```
 go build curr-nd-calc.go